kassko/data-mapper/README.md

 }
 ```

-The association name is the entity class name not full qualified.
-So if "Shop" is the entity class name, then "Shop" is the association name and then in "Keyboard" entity the "adder" is "addShop()".
+The association name is the object class name not full qualified.
+So if "Shop" is the object class name, then "Shop" is the association name and then in "Keyboard" object the "adder" is "addShop()".

 If the "Shop" FQCN (full qualified class name) was "Kassko\Sample\Shop", the association name would had been "Shop" and the adder would had been "addShop()".